Migrant chaos at Budapest train station; Germany says EU rules still hold

 The vast majority of refugees fleeing violence and other migrants escaping poverty arrive on Europe’s southern and eastern edges but are determined to press on and seek asylum in richer countries further north and west.
 That means illegally crossing a bloc with no internal border controls to stop them.

-Hungary has emerged as one of the main flashpoints of the crisis as the primary gateway for migrants traveling over land through the Balkans and into the EU.
+Hungary has emerged as one of the main flashpoints of the crisis as the primary gateway for migrants travelling over land through the Balkans and into the EU.

 Officials shut the Budapest train station altogether on Tuesday, then reopened it but barred entry to migrants.
 The decision was a reversal from Monday, when Hungary and Austria let trainloads of undocumented migrants head for Germany.